Strathfield, Queensland: Geography

 The Peak Downs Highway passes through the locality from the south-west to the east.
 The Fitzroy Developmental Road runs south from the Peak Downs Highway.
 The Goonyella railway line passes through the locality from south-west to south-east with the Hall Creek branch line splitting off and proceeding through the locality and to the west.
 These railways serve two coal mines in the locality, Peabody Coppabella coal mine and BHP Billition Mitsui South Walker Creek coal mine.

 Bee Creek and Copper Creek flow through the locality from the north to the south-east, eventually becoming tributaries of the Isaac River, which ultimately flows into the Fitzroy River to the Coral Sea.

+Apart from the mines, the land use is predominantly grazing on native vegetation with a small amount of crop growing.